Time Crisis: Time Crisis: Project Titan (2001)

 A side story to the first Time Crisis game Time Crisis: Project Titan, was released in 2001 for the PlayStation, featuring a new multi-hiding system.

-Cobra the Arcade (2005)

-Cobra the Arcade is a Japanese spin-off based on the Cobra manga and anime franchise, released for arcades in 2005.
-The game uses the same gameplay engine as the main Time Crisis series, adding elements such as the "Psycho Shot" which allows players to lock-on to multiple targets.

 Razing Storm (2009)

 In 2009, Razing Storm was released in the arcades.
 It was re-released in October 2010 with the title Time Crisis: Razing Storm, for the PS3.
 This version is known in Japan as Big 3 Gun Shooting and comes packaged with Deadstorm Pirates and the arcade version of Time Crisis 4.
 All games feature full PlayStation Move and GunCon 3 support.

 Mobile games

 Time Crisis Strike (2009)

 Time Crisis Strike was released by Namco in January 2009 for iOS and J2ME.
 It is a spin-off of Time Crisis 3, with a different story.

 Time Crisis 2nd Strike (2010)

-Time Crisis 2nd Strike was released by Namco in September 2010 for iOS.
-It is the sequel of the Time Crisis spin-off and the alternate version of Time Crisis 4.
+Time Crisis 2nd Strike was released by Namco in September 2010 for iOS, and in May 2013 for Android (Japan only).
+It is the sequel of the Time Crisis spin-off and the alternate version story of Time Crisis 4.
 It allowed players to use another iOS device as a gun controller via the app iGunCon.
 It is no longer available for purchase as of March 30, 2015.